jezzsantos/automate/docs/privacy.md

 You can see the kind of data we collect.

-These are open source tools.
-You can see what is collected in each of the calls (in the code) to the [`IMetricReporter.Count()`](https://github.com/jezzsantos/automate/blob/main/src/Core/Common/IRecorder.cs) method.
+These are open source tools, so you can see for yourself what is collected in each of the calls (in the code) to the [`IMeasurementReporter.Count()`](https://github.com/jezzsantos/automate/blob/main/src/Core/Common/IRecorder.cs) method.
 There are several calls throughout the codebase.
 In each of these calls, you can see what is collected and how it is obscured to comply with this privacy policy.

 No